 Implications for landlords

-However, increased legislation means landlords have more chances to trip up, which can result in a court case or a hefty fine.
+However, increased legislation means landlords have more chances to trip up, resulting in a court case or a hefty fine.

 Tenants these days are well informed about their rights and have access to tenant action groups for advice and support.
 Therefore, cutting corners or being negligent in maintenance and repairs can prove costly.

-To enjoy a healthy return on your investment property, you need to put in a lot of time and effort.
-If you're a busy individual and don't have the time, we recommend employing a reputable letting agent to do the leg work for you.
+To enjoy a healthy return on your investment, you must put in a lot of time and effort.
+If you're busy and don't have the time, we recommend employing a reputable central London letting agents to do the leg work for you.

 For more on maximising your rental returns, contact us at Circa London on 020 3137 7877.